Maximising the Utility of Validation Sets for Imbalanced Noisy-label Meta-learning: Background

+Intuitively, the lower-level (or the constraint) in \eqref{eq:meta_learning_learn2reweight} learns a classifier with weighted cross-entropy loss on the training subset \(\mathcal{D}^{(t)}\), while the upper-level evaluate the performance of the classifier on the training validation subset \(\mathcal{D}^{(v)}\) and optimises that performance w.r.t. the meta-parameter \(\omega\).

-The maximisation of the utility of the validation set is motivated by the bi-level optimisation in~\eqref{eq:meta_learning_bilevel_optimisation}, where we focus on the weighting of each training sample, represented by $\omega_i$, which estimates the importance of that sample in the training process.
-The optimisation in \eqref{eq:meta_learning_bilevel_optimisation} is solved by iterating the following 2 steps.
-In the first step, the locally-optimal model parameter \(\theta^{*}(\omega, \lambda)\) in the lower-level is obtained by applying stochastic gradient descent (SGD) on the training set \(\mathcal{D}^{(t)}\) with each step defined by:
+The bi-level optimization in \eqref{eq:meta_learning_learn2reweight} can be solved by iterating the following two steps.
+In the first step, the parameter of the meta-learning model, \(\theta^{*}(\omega)\), is estimated from the stochastic gradient descent (SGD) on the training subset \(\mathcal{D}^{(t)}\), with each step defined by: